Fixed Fee Agreement: Everything You Need to Know

 To avoid the disadvantages, expectations should be set in the agreement and with the client directly.
 This can include when they are permitted to call for updates, how many and when meetings will take place and that any additional facts submitted by the client will create additional hours and payment.

 If you need help with fixed fee agreements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.